Austin Ruse: Anti-lgbt views

-At the UN, Ruse has worked to overturn the Human Rights Council's decision to investigate violence based on sexual orientation and gender identity.
-The Advocate has described Ruse as "fanatically anti-gay", stating that he has supported anti-gay legislation backed by Vladimir Putin in Russia as well as the continued criminalization of homosexuality in many African countries.
-Ruse supports legislation in Russia that criminalizes free speech concerning homosexuality, and has argued that most Americans would like to see a similar approach in the US.
+At the UN, Ruse and his group opposed the Human Rights Council's decision to investigate violence based on sexual orientation and gender identity.
+Ruse told the CPAC conference that year, the issue was not violence against LBGTs but rather an attempt to place "sexual orientation and gender identity" as new categories of non-discrimination in international law.
+The Advocate has described Ruse as "fanatically anti-gay", stating that he has supported legislation in Russia to keep homosexual propaganda away from school children.
+He has argued that most Americans would like to see a similar approach in the US.

-In 2017, Ruse attacked Jesuit priest James Martin on social media for his work that urges gay Catholics to begin conversations with their bishops.
-Michael Sean Winters described Ruse's attacks as "vulgar and childish", and stated that when it comes to Catholicism, Ruse "seems to adopt the most hurtful interpretations possible and hurls them at the feet of others".
+Ruse is a longtime critic of Jesuit priest James Martin for his pro-lgbt advocacy.
+Writer Michael Sean Winters described Ruse's attacks as "vulgar and childish".

 Support for Donald Trump

-Ruse has repeatedly publicly expressed his support for Donald Trump.
-He has stated that Trump "more closely adheres to Catholic social teaching than Joe Biden".
+Ruse supported Trump through all three of his runs for president.
+He has argued that Trump "more closely adheres to Catholic social teaching than Joe Biden".

-Ruse mocked the speech impediment of a 13-year-old child appearing during the 2020 Democratic Convention on Twitter, drawing a comparison to Donald Trump's history of mocking people with disabilities.
-He subsequently claimed he was mocking Biden and claimed, with no basis, the former vice president never had a stutter.
+In 2020, Ruse was charged with mocking the stutter of a 13-year-old child appearing during the 2020 Democratic Convention on Twitter, something Ruse vehemently denies.
+The charge was later retracted.
+During the same controversy, he claimed that Joe Biden never had a stutter.
 One of C-FAM's board members resigned over the incident.